 ∙ Restorative sleep – Are they getting enough?

 A balanced individual who engages in regular self-care practices and is less inflamed will probably respond quicker, recover faster, and hold the bodywork longer than if the opposite were true.
 At Embodiwork, we are more than just massage therapists.
 Our calling is to help deepen the relationship people have with their bodies and strengthen the lifestyles that nourish them.

 Here are some general guidelines for how to determine how often you should receive massage:

 I will start here.
-Not because this is the starting point, but rather because this is where you will want to get – to maintenance.
-This is massage for general wellness, preventative care, or pain/stress management.
+Not because this is the starting point, but rather, this is where you will want to get – to maintenance.
+This is massage performed for general wellness, preventative care, or pain/stress management.

 Maintenance schedules vary but generally speaking, it looks something like this:

 - 2-4 weeks if they have high stress, have a physically demanding job, and/or are warrior athletes